 There are visitor parking spaces on Haraldstraße.
 The Essen-Hügel S-Bahn station is around 250 m south of the villa.

-Built in 1275 the Cathedral of Essen has long been only a collegiate church.
-In 1958 the Ruhr diocese was founded and raised the status to a cathedral.
-To enter the church you have to cross an atrium similar to S. Ambrogio in Milan.
-The main attraction of the cathedral is the Golden Madonna dating back to 980.
+The Essen Minster was built around 1275.
+It was only a collegiate church for a long time.
+In 1958 that the Ruhr diocese was founded and the church was elevated to a cathedral.
+The Gothic hall church is entered through an atrium, similar to S. Ambrogio in Milan.
+The main attraction of the minster is the Golden Madonna from 980.

-The "Schurenbachhalde" was piled up from 1920 on by the coal mine of "Neuessen".
-It reached its present size through the overburden of the coal mine "Zollverein".
-From the mid-1980s, the heap was planted with trees and transformed into a recreation area.
-The summit was not planted and resembles a lunar landscape with a great view over the industrial region.
-In 1998 the steel sculpture "Bramme" (slab) of Richard Serra was erected on the hill top.
+The Schurenbachhalde was created around 1920 by the overburden of the Neuessen colliery.
+It reached its current size through the overburden of the Zollverein colliery.
+From the mid-1980s, the stockpile was planted with trees and transformed into a local recreation area.
+The top was not planted and looks like a lunar landscape with a great view over the industrial region of the Ruhr area.
+The steel sculpture "Bramme" by Richard Serra stands at the highest point since 1998.